-What to Do Near TCF Bank Stadium on Game Day
+What to Do Near the U of M Campus on Game Day

 Want to start the pre-game festivities early?
 Or not quite ready to go home after all the excitement?
-Stick around and explore the area near "The Bank".
+Stick around and explore the area near "The U".

 1. Get Artsy

-Stop by Weisman Art Museum; only a 20 minute walk away from TCF Stadium (or grab a Nice Ride) the museum offers exhibitions that place art within relevant cultural, social and historical contexts.
+Stop by Weisman Art Museum, which has exhibitions that place art within relevant cultural, social and historical contexts.
 Check out the 3D work called The Pedicord Apts where museum attendees step inside the art itself.
 A slowly shrinking hallway has three doors on either side.
 They don’t open, but when you lean into them, you trigger a recording that plays behind the wall.
 The building itself is a work of art and was designed by renowned architect Frank Gehry.
 Admission is free.

 2. See What Mother Nature Has to Offer